-Tires provide the only contact your vehicle has with the road, so when it's time to replace them, you need the right information to get the best tires for your vehicle.
-This buying guide outlines the foremost types of tires used by the 253 million automobiles on the road and provides examples of the best automotive tires available from major manufacturers such as Goodyear, Michelin and Continental.
+Tires provide the only contact your vehicle has with the road, so when it's time to replace them, you need the right information to get the most ideal tires for your vehicle.
+This buying guide outlines the foremost types of tires used by the 253 million automobiles on the road and provides examples of some of the best automotive tires available from major manufacturers such as Goodyear, Michelin and Continental.

 Sure, your vehicle has tires, but how much do you really know about them, other than that it's a hassle to change a flat?
 Automobile tires evolved from metal wagon rims to the rubber-based radial designs developed by Michelin in the mid-1940s, and they have kept improving since then.